FDio/csit/docs/vpp-device.rst

     # Mount vfio to be able to bind to see binded interfaces.
 We cannot use
     # --device=/dev/vfio as this does not see newly binded interfaces.
     --volume /dev/vfio:/dev/vfio
+    # Mount nested_vm image to be able to run VM tests.
+    --volume /var/lib/vm/vhost-nested.img:/var/lib/vm/vhost-nested.img
+    # Mount docker.sock to be able to use docker deamon of the host.
+    --volume /var/run/docker.sock:/var/run/docker.sock
     # Image of csit-sut-dcr
     snergster/csit-vpp-device-test:latest